What’s better than chocolate? Nothing! Unless you add fruit, nuts, and top it all off with a little sea salt kick. Then, you have pure magic.

 Salted Dark Chocolate Fruit Bark

-You will only need a few minutes, a double boiler [or create your own with a saucepan and heatproof bowl like we did here], a cookie sheet, and about thirty minutes to spare.
+You will only need a few minutes, a double boiler [or create your own with a saucepan and heatproof bowl as we did here], a cookie sheet, and about thirty minutes to spare.
 Time well spent.
-This would make a beautiful holiday gift, teacher thank you, or breakfast.
+This would make a beautiful holiday gift, a teacher thank you, or a breakfast.
 Because hey, fruit! 😉

 Salted Dark Chocolate Fruit Bark